 Canada needs to drastically improve its freedom of information (FOI) / right to information (RTI) legislation.
 Its existing legislation is too much a secrecy act and not working well, contrary to the myths officials put forward.
-It may be necessary tactically to go after selective changes to overcome such resistance but the object is to move towards, not away from, achieving greater transparency.
-The new government under Justin Trudeau has yet to pass a full transparency bill.
-And its legislative bill effort is widely seen as regressive.
+It may be necessary tactically to go after selective changes to overcome such restrictions but the object is to move towards, not away from, achieving greater transparency.
+The current government under Justin Trudeau has passed a regressive access to information bill, lacks adequate accountability and is shrinking and stifling transparency.

 For FOI / RTI reform to occur, there needs to be both the will to do so and commitment and a natural desire to know, to be curious.
 We cannot have a right to know without citizenry who value their rights to freedom of expression and have a critical desire to inform and be informed.

 My career has been built around testing the public’s right to know and getting that right dramatically improved.
 I challenge all of us to take up the cause of a more transparent society.
 I’m still there to be an information warrior along with you.

 “He doggedly pushed for information rights, never letting up on those who could make changes to policy or to legislation that improve the access of citizens to the information they needed as well as paid for.
 And Ken has never let up.
 Ken’s expertise also made him an indispensable investigator for those seeking to gain full disclosure that Canadians have a right to as citizens.
 Canadians owe him more than they can imagine.”

 “Mr. Rubin reflects an attitude of professionalism and compassion in his approach to reporting.
 He exemplifies a ruthless approach to research, a broad interest in Canadian policies, and an insistence on an open and ethical treatment of information in Canada.”